AlanLuu/lox-go/doc/http.md

 The following methods are defined in the built-in `http` class:
 - `http.get(url, [headers])`, which sends an HTTP GET request to the specified URL along with any HTTP headers in the headers dictionary if specified and returns an HTTP response object
     - The headers dictionary must be empty or only contain strings or else a runtime error is thrown
+- `http.handler(callback)`, which returns an HTTP handler object from the specified callback function
 - `http.head(url, [headers])`, which sends an HTTP HEAD request to the specified URL along with any HTTP headers in the headers dictionary if specified and returns an HTTP response object
     - The headers dictionary must be empty or only contain strings or else a runtime error is thrown
 - `http.post(url, [headers])`, which sends an HTTP POST request to the specified URL along with any HTTP headers in the headers dictionary if specified and returns an HTTP response object